lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 }
 ```

+##### Initialization of a Singular View

-- Here the UseCase's `eventViewReady(contactId:)` method accesses a contact from the same  `ContactManager` as before.
+Here the UseCase's `eventViewReady(contactId:)` method accesses a contact from the same  `ContactManager` as before.
 It processes and sends the contact on to the UseCaseOutput.
 Notice the the PresentationModels are different, since the previous list model contains different data than this model.

 ```swift
 var output: ContactViewReadyUseCaseOutput!